I Am Not an Easy Man: Production

 The film finds its origins in Oppressed Majority (Majorité opprimée), a 2010 short film directed by Pourriat, about a stay-at-home dad who experiences sexism in a parallel, female-dominated world, and eventually becomes the victim of sexual assault.
 In 2014, after being released on video-sharing platform YouTube with English-language subtitles, the short garnered international attention and Pourriat was approached by Netflix to develop a new, larger project based on the initial premise.
 Pourriat initially wanted to make a series, but she eventually reached an agreement with Netflix to produce a feature-length romantic comedy with the help of producers Eleonore Dailly and Edouard de Lachomette.

-The film premiered on Netflix on April 13, 2018.
+The film premiered on Netflix on 13 April 2018.
 In accordance with French laws on digital film distribution, the film was not scheduled for theatrical release in France, in order to be immediately available online.
 Pierre Bénézit, the lead actor in Oppressed Majority, played the supporting character Christophe in I Am Not an Easy Man.

 Reception

-Étienne Sorin, in Le Figaro, deplores an “uneven comedy” and conventional.
+Étienne Sorin of Le Figaro deplored the film as an "uneven comedy" and conventional.
 For her part, Arièle Bonte, on RTL, advises the vision of the film for, in particular, the disturbing subject likely to change mentalities and the “amazing” quality of the interpretation of Marie-Sophie Ferdane.

+Remake

+In October 2024, Netflix announced an English-language remake of the film titled Ladies First to be directed by Thea Sharrock from a script written by Katie Silberman, Natalie Krinsky, and Cinco Paul, with Sacha Baron Cohen and Rosamund Pike starring in the lead roles.

+In November 2024, Richard E. Grant, Emily Mortimer, Charles Dance, Fiona Shaw, Tom Davis and Weruche Opia joined the cast.